Code Review Setup

 <Warning>

-Installing CloudThinker to a GitHub Organization requires **Organization Owner** permissions.
-If you are not an owner, please request an owner to install the app.
+Installing CloudThinker to a GitHub organization requires **Organization Owner** permissions.
+If you are not an owner, ask an owner to install the app.

 </Warning>